-Figure 10 - Photo of other units on Glenroy Street Thornton
+Figure 10 - Photo of 58 and 58A Brunswick Street East Maitland

-Figure 11 - Photo of recently constructed units on Glenroy Street
+Figure 11 - Photo of existing units on Brunswick Street East Maitland

 The proposed development is not inconsistent with the existing local character and is consistent with the desired future character of this moderate growth precinct.
-The proposed units are single storey in height constructed of selected face brickwork and metal roof.
+The proposed units at the rear of the site are single storey in height constructed of selected face brickwork and metal roof.
 The new dwellings will be sympathetic to the neighbouring properties and the broader area.
 The proposed landscaping of the site will be consistent with the character of the area and the increased density of this proposed development